exceptionless/Website/content/news/2016/2016-02-01-track-view-user-session-data-exceptionless.md

 Sessions are created in two different ways.
 Either the client can send a session start event, or we can create it automatically on the server side when an event is processed.

-We have a <a href="https://github.com/exceptionless/Exceptionless/blob/master/Source/Core/Plugins/EventProcessor/Default/70_AutoSessionPlugin.cs#L29" target="_blank">server-side plugin</a> that runs as part of our pipeline process for every event - its sole purpose is to manage sessions by using a hash on the user's identity as a lookup for the session id.
+We have a server-side plugin that runs as part of our pipeline process for every event - its sole purpose is to manage sessions by using a hash on the user's identity as a lookup for the session id.

 If the session doesnt' exist or the current event is a session event type, a new session id will be created.
 If we receive a `sessionend` event, we close that session and update the end time on the `sessionstart` event.